 Then set up automatic deposits into your investment accounts — for your 401(k) at work, through Ellevest, etc. Harder to miss money you don’t see!

-5. Get tidy with your tax refund
+4. Tidy up with your tax refund

 The best way to avoid clutter in the future?
 Tidying up along the way.
 Consider taking that tax refund off the shelf and repurposing it for Future You.